harukaodakura/skills-github-pages/index.md

 # Welcome to My Homepage!

-## About Me
-I am passionate about technology and love to explore new things.
-Currently, I am learning how to use Markdown to create awesome content for my website.

 ## Projects
 ### Project 1: My Awesome Project
 - Description: This project aims to create something cool.